pavelone/presentation-app/src/markdown/frontend.md

 ![Screenshot of Your Sample Application](../imgs/sample.png)

-Now you ar ready to publish your application, modify `src/fhir.json` manifest file:
+Now you are ready to publish your application, modify `src/fhir.json` manifest file:

 ```
 {